Berkey® TIPS & FAQS

 Can I clean the filter in my Sport Berkey™ filtration bottle?

-I have a generic Sport Berkey™ filtration bottle, does it work the same as a regular Sport Berkey™ filtration bottle?
+I have a Sport Berkey™ filtration bottle, does it work the same as a regular Sport Berkey™ filtration bottle?
 Yes, both systems function identically; the only difference is the generic version has no silk-screening on the exterior of the bottle.
 The generic versions of the Sport Berkey™ filters have been designed for organizations, such as missionaries and relief organizations, wherein it is critical to keep their costs to a minimum.

 Can I put my Sport Berkey™ filtration bottle in the refrigerator?